NiryoRobotics/roscon-2025/README.md

 **Assignment:** Quality Check line integration, as he has strong background in computer vision.

-**Gameplay:** Hans-Günther implemented a solution that is over-engineered for the task, leading to an unefficient solution with a complex architecture.
+**Gameplay:** Hansel implemented a solution that is over-engineered for the task, leading to an unefficient solution with a complex architecture.
 The feedback will be performed by a university professor that does not have engough time to provide a guided feedback leading to a perfect solution.
 This character is perfect for persons who want to learn how to design and lead a complex integration project, based on ROS2 and that uses principles of good Python programming, such as encapsulation, multi-threading...
 It also talks about AI integration in an industrial context.

 ---